Neck and back pain

 - Leader in correcting spine deformities: We have a world-renowned spine surgery program, known for correcting complicated spinal deformities.
 We treat both congenital spine conditions (those you are born with) and those that develop through life’s wear and tear.
 We are able to correct many deformities through spinal fusion or spine stabilization surgery.
 These surgeries help straighten out the spine and improve mobility.

 - Destination for back pain: Our Comprehensive Spine Center offers a team of spine providers working together to find the right treatment for your back pain.
 Our team includes a nurse navigator who helps coordinate your care.
-Because of our level of specialized skills, patients specifically travel to Geisinger to see our orthopaedic care physicians.
+Because of our level of specialized skills, patients specifically travel to Geisinger to see our orthopaedic care and chiropractic physicians.

 - Wide range of treatments: Our goal is to help you live an active, pain-free life.
 We offer a wide range of treatments, including non-surgical approaches.
 If you do need surgery, our nurse navigators are available to lead you through the process and answer all questions.
 We believe in shared decision-making, with your spine team helping you decide how to best approach the health challenges you face.